Volunteer with us

 It was so inspiring to spend time amongst lots of resilient women and men advocating for equality on all levels; as individuals, within the home and the community.
 I interviewed a couple of the Maheela staff members (Textiles co-op) with Prabesh assiting to translate which was a very special experience for me.
 I was deeply moved listening to the women’s stories and learning about the ways in which WFN have impacted and transformed their lives forever.
 Living in the solidarity home was so heart warming and fun to share all delicious meals with the huge WFN family!!
 So many special memories I feel grateful for.

-Katharina & Robert, Germany
+Katharina and Robert, Germany

 What is your motivation behind volunteering?